 changed successfully.

-pgpro_multiplan_hintset_update(dbid oid, sql_hash bigint, const_hash bigint, hintset text) returns bool
+pgpro_multiplan_update_hintset(dbid oid, sql_hash bigint, const_hash bigint, hintset text) returns bool

 Replaces the generated hint set for the hintset